huantrinh1802/m_taskwarrior_d.nvim/README.md

       - If nothing changes, nothing get updated
       - If the descriptions are different, it will update the description in the buffer as I prefer TaksWarrior to be source of truth
 - `:TWSyncCurrent`: similar to `TWSyncTasks` but only sync the current task
+- `:TWSyncBulk`: similar to `TWSyncTasks` but only sync the selected tasks in visual mode
 - `:TWUpdateCurrent`: quickly update the description of the task so you don't have to use the edit command
 - `:TWEditTask`: toggle a float window, which can edit the task.
   - Using the `task {id} edit` behind the scene